Zypherion-Technologies/UnConfuserEx/README.md

 # Disclaimer

-This tool is intended for malware analysis, reverse engineering, software recovery, interoperability, and educational research purposes.
+This tool is intended for authorized malware analysis, reverse engineering, software recovery, interoperability, and educational research.

+Users are responsible for complying with applicable laws and obtaining any required authorization before analyzing, accessing, or processing software or systems.

+Zypherion Technologies does not authorize unlawful use of this tool and disclaims liability for misuse by third parties.

+Nothing in this repository or on `www.zypherion.tech` is legal advice.